Are you accepting PhD students for the new academic year?

 Are you accepting Research Master’s students for the new academic year?

 Yes!
-I am involved in the Research Master’s Program Behavioral and Social Sciences.
+I am involved in the Research Master’s Program Behavioral and Social Sciences (track: Lifespan Development and Socialization).
 The deadline for the application is 1st of April.
-See our search for talented candidates for the next academic year.
+See our video search for talented candidates for the next academic year.

 How to apply?

 Research Master students: See the website of the Research Master for the recruitment and selection.